KEY RULES FOR THE STUDENTS

 - Self-Study System: A student can take course(s) under Self-Study System if only 20 credits out of the total credits remain to be completed.
 However, a student will not be allowed to take a course under self-study system if that course is offered by the department in that particular trimester.
 Maximum number of students shall not exceed 6 (six) in a particular course under Self-Study System.
 The courses taken under Self-Study System should be completed within the trimester in which the registration of courses has been made.
 If the courses are not completed within the scheduled trimester, concerned students will be given “F” grade for the respective Self-Study courses.

-- Period of Time for Completion of Degree: The maximum allowable time for completion of any undergraduate degree will be 6 (six) years and for any graduate degree 4 (four) years.
+- Minimum & Maximum Period of Time for Completion of Degree: The minimum period of time for completion of any undergraduate degree will be 3 (three) years.
+This period will, however, be 2 (two) years for Credit Transferred Students.
+The minimum period of time for completion of any graduate degree will be 1 (one) year.
+The maximum allowable time for completion of any undergraduate degree will be 6 (six) years and for any graduate degree 4 (four) years.

 - Academic Probation:

 - For the students of both undergraduate & graduate programs, the minimum CGPA requirement for acceptable academic standing will be 2.0.
 If a student’s CGPA falls below 2.0 at any time, he/she will be placed on academic probation.